Will Jamieson

 Jump to navigation Jump to search

-He was the producer for the first repertory season of the Brian Brooke Company in Cape Town and then joined the National Theatre Company as one of its leading players.
+He was the producer for the first repertory season of the Brian Brooke Company in Cape Town and then joined the National Theatre Organisation as one of its leading players.

 He returned to Port Elizabeth and married Hilda Chapman in St Columba’s Presbyterian Church in Port Elizabeth in 1946.
 He became a highly respected free-lance actor and producer; one who used to do many of the costume designs for his own productions.